Radiologic evaluation of the chronically painful knee in adults

 Chronic knee pain is most commonly caused by arthritis, bursitis and cystic lesions around the joint, tendon pathology, cartilage pathology, chronic infection, osteonecrosis (avascular necrosis), stress fractures, and avulsion injuries.

 Referred pain is an important clinical consideration in the patient with chronic knee pain; however, knee pain that is referred from other anatomic sites is beyond the scope of our discussion and is discussed elsewhere.
-(See "Approach to the adult with unspecified knee pain".)

 The use of imaging in the assessment of children and adolescents with knee pain is also presented elsewhere.
 (See "Approach to acute knee pain and injury in children and skeletally immature adolescents", section on 'Imaging' and "Approach to chronic knee pain or injury in children or skeletally immature adolescents", section on 'Imaging'.)

 - Frick MA, Wenger DE, Adkins M. MR imaging of synovial disorders of the knee: an update.
 Radiol Clin North Am 2007; 45:1017.

 - Fox MG.
 MR imaging of the meniscus: review, current trends, and clinical implications.
 Radiol Clin North Am 2007; 45:1033.

 - Epis O, Iagnocco A, Meenagh G, et al. Ultrasound imaging for the rheumatologist.
 XVI.
 Ultrasound-guided procedures.
 Clin Exp Rheumatol 2008; 26:515.